Biblical clothing

 In a rare depiction of Hebrew clothing, King Jehu, or possibly Jehu's ambassador, kneels at the feet of Shalmaneser III on the Black Obelisk, circa 850 BC.

 The clothing of the people in biblical times was made from wool, linen, animal skins, and perhaps silk.
-Most events in the Hebrew Bible and New Testament take place in ancient Israel, and thus most biblical clothing is ancient Hebrew clothing.
+Most events in the Hebrew Bible and New Testament take place in the Ancient Near East, from the perspective of the people of Israel in the Southern Levant.
+Thus most biblical clothing is Israelite clothing, as well as that of cultures which they have contacted or interacted with.
 They wore underwear and cloth skirts.

 Complete descriptions of the styles of dress among the people of the Bible is impossible because the material at hand is insufficient.
 Assyrian and Egyptian artists portrayed what is believed to be the clothing of the time, but there are few depictions of Israelite garb.
 One of the few available sources on Israelite clothing is the Bible.

-Israelite men
+Israelite clothing

 The clothing of earliest of Hebrews may have been similar that of these near contemporaneous Western Asiatics, shown with an outer garment as a wrap that leaves one shoulder and both arms free.
 It is an Egyptian depiction from the tomb of 12th dynasty official Khnumhotep II at Beni Hasan, circa 1900 BC.